TomPace101/nanopore_diffusion/notes.md

 The setup includes the weak form, problem, and solver.
 And yet, those could be updated, couldn't they?

+Locators aren't paths.
+They can _return_ paths.
+This means their parent request needs to know all of its locators, ask them to provide their paths, and use that result anytime the path is needed.

 Unresolved issues/questions:
-- how are doit tasks constructed by iterating through the request(s)?
+- How do Locators work?
+Their parent request needs to know about them, and get Paths out of them.
 - classes listed as TBD below.
-- how to distinguish between attributes that must be specified, and attributes that are calculated?

 Implementation
-- Top handler: a new module that serves to dispatch requests to the handlers defined in other modules
+- DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules
 - Base classes:
-  - Request (from ParameterSet) - abstract only?: defines its handler/identifies its own type
+  - DONE Request - abstract only: defines the interface
-  - RequestSequence: a composite that runs all sub-requests in a sequence
-  - Request with named sub-requests, some of which are required and some of which are optional (perhaps with defaults)
-  - Request to run all of the requests in another file.
+  - DONE Request to run all of the requests in another file.
 Or maybe even a way to specify a subset of them. (see note about doing this on command line)
   - Request to run a script (or would it be better to require that script to be converted to a handler?)
   - Request that wraps a single request with a pre- and/or post request: the purpose is that this can be used anywhere the wrapped type is allowed.
-- Data Locations (base type DataLocation):
+- Data Locators:
-  - FilePath: defines a file relative to the data folder
+  - DataFolderFile: defines a file relative to the data folder
-  - File: defines a file relative to the appropriate location from folderstructure Both of these have a way to return the full file path.
+  - RequestFile?: defines a file relative to the appropriate location from folderstructure for the parent request
-  - Memory: key or attribute sequence (as a dotted name) This is not interchangeable with the file ones in general: handlers will require one or the other.
 - Mesh generation: TBD
 - Simulation: TBD
 - Post-processing: TBD